sampottinger/PlantLang/README.md

 <br>

 ## Build it yourself
-Simply copy the [antlr jar](https://www.antlr.org/download/antlr-4.9.3-complete.jar) into the language directory clone this repo and run `make.sh`.
-Then, start a local server under the demo subdirectory.
+Simply copy the [antlr jar](https://www.antlr.org/download/antlr-4.9.3-complete.jar) into the language directory of a clone of this repo and run `make.sh`.
+Then, start a local server under the demo subdirectory (like `python -m http.server 9000`).

 <br>